onyx-platform/onyx/doc/design/masterless.md

 ##### Percentage Task Scheduler

-The Percentage Scheduler takes a set of tasks, all of which must be assigned a percentage value (`:onyx/percent`) in the corresponding catalog entries.
+The Percentage Scheduler takes a set of tasks, all of which must be assigned a percentage value (`:onyx/percentage`) in the corresponding catalog entries.
 The percentage values *must* add up to 100 or less.
 Percent values may be integers between 1 and 99, inclusive.
 This schedule will allocate peers for this job in proportions to the specified tasks.
 As more or less peers join the cluster, allocations will automatically scale.
 For example, if a job has tasks A, B, and C with 70%, 20%, and 30% specified as their percentages, and there are 10 peers, task A receives 7 peers, B 2 peers, and C 1 peer.

 This scheduler handles corner cases (fractions of peers) in the same way as the Percentage Job Scheduler.
 See that documentation for a full description.

+To use, set `:task-scheduler` in `submit-job` to `:onyx.task-scheduler/percentage`.

 **Task Completion**